Nervosys/Botnix/pkgs/README.md

 ### Fetching Sources

-There are multiple ways to fetch a package source in nixpkgs.
+There are multiple ways to fetch a package source in botpkgs.
 The general guideline is that you should package reproducible sources with a high degree of availability.
 Right now there is only one fetcher which has mirroring support and that is `fetchurl`.
 Note that you should also prefer protocols which have a corresponding proxy environment variable.

 You can find many source fetch helpers in `pkgs/build-support/fetch*`.